Manila Science High School: History

 On October 1, 1963, Manila Science High School was established by virtue of Municipal Resolution No. 426 signed by Mayor Antonio Villegas.
 Credit for the school's early success goes to then Manila High School Principal Augusto Alzona – the "Father of Manila Science High School".
 Modeled after the Bronx High School of Science, the special science curriculum was designed to meet the needs of scholars gifted in science and mathematics.
 However, opportunities, training, and experiences in varied fields were also made available.

 After five years in Intramuros, the school moved to its present site in Ermita in 1966 with its first principal, Honesto Valdez (1963–1977).
 By 1977, Phase I of the Main Building was completed while the construction of Phase II was still ongoing.

 In September 1977, Evelina P. Barotilla, the second principal, saw the completion of the Manila Science High School Complex and the renovation of the H.A.
 Bordner Building.
 The Home Economics Building was built in 1980.
 The whole construction project was financed by the Special Education Fund under the chairmanship of Dr. Josefina Navarro, Superintendent of City Schools, Manila.

 In 1988, the school's status was changed from city school to national high school, allowing students outside the City of Manila and the National Capital Region to be eligible for admission.
 From that year until 2000, Manila Science High School was further sharpened under the supervision of Daisy H. Banta.
 Her leadership saw the completion of the Computer Science building; she also spearheaded the School of the Future program, and the French language program.
+It was also during her tenure in 1999 that Manila Science ranked 1st nationwide in the National Secondary Achievement Test.